Join the Movement

 The following strategies will communicate to staff that you want to work together to ensure their needs are being met:

-Now that we are five weeks into the school year, it is a good time to pause and reflect on what is working, what is not working, and what we want to change.
+It is important to periodically pause and reflect on what is working, what is not working, and what we want to change.
 Create time to connect with staff and gather feedback on how things are going.
 Be sure to listen to needs and work collaboratively to develop solutions.

 These purposeful activities help ensure that staff feel heard and be confident that you are working to meet their needs: